USING WIRELESS DEVICES ON THE SMITH NETWORK

 |PLEASE REMEMBER!
 You are responsible for all network activity that comes from any device you connect to the Smith network.
 All devices must comply with Smith's policy on the Acceptable Use of Computer Resources.
 Misuse can result in disciplinary action and possible loss of network access privileges.|

 A. Absolutely.
-Click here for instructions for getting your Apple/Android device connected to the Smith network.
+Click here for instructions on connecting your Apple/Android device to one of Smith's wireless networks.

 A. You can connect most gaming consoles to Smith's RegisteredDevices network.
 For instructions, click here.